 Sam nodded as if he was seriously considering the plot then stood up and placed his chair back under the table.
 "We've gone from a great speechwriter to President, that's a bit of a leap."

 "The President doesn't think so," Josh replied and smiled at Sam's startled reaction.
-"And, whilst we're on the subject, neither do I. I doubt it would be much of a leap for Toby either.
-In fact he's probably already planning the opening paragraph of your inauguration speech."
+"And, whilst we're on the subject, neither do I."

 Sam walked slowly towards the door and Josh rose and followed him.
 "I know what you're doing.
 You're trying to boost my ego in an attempt to make me forget those things you said."